In this guide you will learn about:

 That’s the trade-off to make if you want to enhance your digital privacy.
 I’m more than happy with that deal.
 But it’s up to each person to make up their mind.

-If you do want to make the switch, here are some good alternative search engines.
+If you want to switch, here are some good alternative search engines.

-Duckduckgo is a privacy-focused search engine that was started in 2008 by Gabriel Weinberg.
+Duckduckgo is a privacy-focused search engine started in 2008 by Gabriel Weinberg.
 His goal was to provide a search engine that didn’t collect user data for monetization.
 Duckduckgo is still monetized, though much less aggressively than Google.

 In its default mode, Duckduckgo will display sponsored results at the top, based on the relevancy of your search terms, not your identity or your known habits (Duckduckgo doesn’t know your habits).
-These ads are clearly identified and can also be disabled on Duckduckgo’s Settings page.
+These ads are identified and can also be disabled on Duckduckgo’s Settings page.

 Duckduckgo’s search results only change over time if the content available on the internet changes.
 Again, it will never skew the results to display what it thinks is most relevant to you.
 And again, that’s a feature, not a bug.